 - Supports or leads strategic planning to launch initiatives

-MIC initiatives are integrated: when we address an issue like homelessness, we help individuals get housing while we also working to create more access to housing and change the attitudes, policies and systems that cause homelessness.
+MIC initiatives are integrated: when we address an issue like homelessness, we help individuals get housing while also working to create more access to housing and change the attitudes, policies, and systems that cause homelessness.